RaMiiKarimi/Java-Float-Int-math/README.md

 # Java-Float-Int-math
-Mathematical calculations on decimal and integer numbers in Java
+<b>Mathematical calculations on decimal and integer numbers in Java</b>